Momentum-NCCU-Part-Time/notes/node.md

 - [global objects](https://nodejs.org/docs/latest/api/globals.html#global-objects) (not a module, but still part of the standard library)
 - [URL](https://nodejs.org/docs/latest/api/url.html#url)
   - check out the [`URL` class](https://nodejs.org/docs/latest/api/url.html#class-url)

+---

+## Nodemon

+- Install [nodemon](https://nodemon.io/) to automatically restart your server when you make changes to your code
+- Run `nodemon <filename>` to run a JS file in Node with nodemon